State-of-Rhode-Island-eCMS/ecms_profile/ecms_base/modules/custom/ecms_migration/README.md

 encoded spaces, and simply replaced with a space.
 The resulting file and file redirect imports will encode the path automatically.

-A more reliable tool is the [Screaming Frog] app.
-This has been used on the last few migrations.
-In addition to the crawl of a site, it can also be used in "[List Mode]" mode to test the resulting migration.
-Simply switch to list mode, then paste in all the URLs you want to test.
-To generate the list, take the source list of URLs, and replace the domain (e.g. http://eohhs.ri.gov/) with the new test domain (e.g. https://eohhs.riecms.acsitefactory.com/).
-Then execute the crawl, and look for any 404 response codes to identify problem pages or redirects.

 ## Migrations currently included
 ### eCMS File